Chaitanyakotipalli/Image-Inpainting-Using-Diffusion-Models/README.md

 ## 🔧 Key Modification: LoRA Fine-Tuning

-Instead of training the full model (very expensive), we use:
+Instead of training the full model we use:

  **LoRA (Low-Rank Adaptation)**

-### Why LoRA?

-* Efficient fine-tuning
-* Reduces GPU memory usage
-* Faster convergence
-* Keeps pretrained knowledge intact

 ### Applied on: